 Overtime wages provide extra compensation to people who work long hours.
 Overtime pay is mandatory in California.

-The Ottinger Firm can help you recover unpaid overtime pay.
+The Ottinger Employment Lawyers can help you recover unpaid overtime pay.
 We have been handling wage claims for over a decade and have recovered millions in unpaid wages.

 Overtime Pay Rates

 How to Calculate Overtime Pay

 The overtime pay rate is 1.5 times the regular rate.
 Your regular rate includes all compensation such as wages, bonuses, commissions, awards, shift differentials etc.

 For example, if an employee’s regular pay rate is $20.00 per hour, the overtime pay rate would be $30 per hour (1.5 x 20 = 30).
 Employees who work more than 12 hours in a day are entitled to double time.